HISTORY OF EMERGENCY MANAGEMENT

 Captain Doug Norman of the Knoxville Police Department submitted that he had personally recruited over 30 new members for EMAT.

 A cold weather disaster occurred over the Christmas holidays requiring shelters to be established in Wilson, Davidson, Rutherford and Robertson counties (although it was not a presidential disaster).
 Eighty families were assisted by the Red Cross disaster services at the John Sevier Retirement Center in Johnson City on Christmas eve when a fire there left 16 dead and 147 homeless.
 Relief costs totaled over $200,000.
+This is the second time a fire had hit the center.

 President Munck on January 10, 1990, presented his administration plan in an association update.
 He said there were plans to share an exhibit booth with TEMA at the Tennessee Municipal League conference in Nashville on January 30.
 He reported the association membership at 83, of which only 62 were active, the others being associates.
 He proposed to promote the emergency management program to legislators during the next session and named Hendersonville City EMA director Jim Miller as EMAT's leader of a new education-orientation program for newly appointed directors.

 EMAT and TEMA finally sponsored a booth together at the Tennessee Municipal League Legislative Conference at the Hyatt in Nashville on January 30th.
-Together, they passed out educational and promotional materials
+Together, they passed out educational and promotional materials.

 Jim Miller (Hendersonville City EMA) in the meantime agreed to head EMAT's education orientation program.
 Preliminary planning had already been started with Bill Rhame of TEMA leading.